AI Use Cases/Construction

 Revenue & Operational Impact

-The downstream impact is measurable: inaccurate site assessments drive project cost overruns that compress margin by 3-8%, schedule variance compounds as subcontractors discover undocumented conditions, and safety incidents spike when hazards aren't identified during pre-mobilization phases.
+The downstream impact shows up on every job: inaccurate site assessments drive cost overruns that compress margin, schedule variance compounds as subcontractors discover undocumented conditions, and safety incidents spike when hazards aren't identified during pre-mobilization phases.
 A single missed safety observation can trigger OSHA investigations under 29 CFR 1926, increase TRIR metrics, and inflate insurance premiums across the portfolio.
 RFI response times stretch to 10-14 days because field data is incomplete, blocking submittal approvals and AIA draw cycles.

 Why Generic Tools Fail